 (A requirement that must be completed before taking this course.)

-- Successful completion of high school biology and chemistry within last five years.
+- BIOL 101 or successful completion (2.0 +) of introductory high school biology and chemistry.

 Upon successful completion of the course, the student should be able to: